perscamden/asylum_diary/README_2.md

 Some details.
 Allowance.
 Was told to sign a paper about allowance.
-Considered that I didn't have much money and that I would be able to contribute back to the society when the waiting was done, along with other factors, I signed.
-Months laters got an allowance of 14.7 (or 15.7 later) euros a month which soon paused when moved to Kybartai and I didn't sign another paper that looked different.
+Considered that I didn't have much money and that I should be able to contribute back to the society when the waiting was done (or that's what I thought), along with other factors, I signed.
+Months later got an allowance of 14.7 (or 15.7 later) euros a month which soon paused when moved to Kybartai and I didn't sign another paper that looked different.
 Resumed when moved back to Pabradė.
 About the appeal.

 About the appeal.